Clara Jung: In Her Own Words

 From Clara Jung, Banner Day Interiors

 When people pronounce my last name without first meeting me, they often use the well-known German pronunciation of Jung ("young").
-Perhaps it's because my name fairly closely approximates the well-known German psychiatrist, Carl Jung.
+Perhaps it's because my name fairly closely approximates the well-known Swiss psychiatrist, Carl Jung.
 It's actually pronounced with a hard "j" - just the way it's spelled phonetically ("Jung").
-I've never been to Germany, I was born and raised in California.
+I was born and raised in California.
 Recently, we were being seated at a restaurant - pre COVID times - with the reservation being under my name, and the host asked what my real name was.
 My real name is Clara.
 My mom took the time to choose a name that meant something to her and hopefully to me.
 This choice was mostly based on the meaning: bright and clear.
 What's in a name?
 Quite a bit it would seem.
 I remember when my parents became citizens in the late '80s and they chose "American" names as part of their citizenship process.
 It is telling that they didn't choose their given Korean names, but rather picked fairly well-known English first names.
 I wonder now how they came to choose their names and if they gave as careful thought to their selection as they had given to mine and my sister's.

 As a child of immigrants and being a minority hyphenate (Korean-American), you belong nowhere and everywhere.
 It's hard not to repeat the well-known tropes of growing up as a second-generation immigrant: the strong yearning to fit in and have "normal" school lunches, having to be a translator for one's parents, etc. On the other hand, working in Seoul as a law student intern in my mid-twenties, I quickly realized that I wasn't necessarily warmly embraced by the "home" I was supposed to go back to (a common racial remark even in ethnically diverse Los Angeles).
 To float through life always being considered "other" can be stressful and unforgiving.
 And I wonder if I have children, will their physical attributes always place them in a similar status.